OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 ## Code the middle-tier server

 The middle-tier server provides REST APIs for the client to call.
-For example, the REST API `/getuserfilenames` will get a list of filenames from the user's OneDrive folder.
+For example, the REST API `/getuserfilenames` gets a list of filenames from the user's OneDrive folder.
 Each REST API call requires an access token by the client to ensure the correct client is accessing their data.
 The access token is exchanged for a Microsoft Graph token through the On-Behalf-Of flow (OBO).
 The new Microsoft Graph token is cached by the MSAL library for subsequent API calls.
-It is never sent outside of the middle-tier server.
+It's never sent outside of the middle-tier server.
 For more information, see [Middle-tier access token request](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow#middle-tier-access-token-request)

 ### Create the route and implement On-Behalf-Of flow